-These Sioux City Community School District COVID-19 and illness protocols and practices have been implemented to assist in promoting the safety and wellness of our students, staff, and community.
-Thank you for being a responsible partner in helping us maintain these protocols and practices.
+The Sioux City Community School District has implemented protocols and practices to promote the health and safety of our students, staff, and community.

 - Fever or chills

 - Sore throat

 Students and staff should remain home when experiencing COVID-19 symptoms.
 They can return to school when their symptoms have improved or they have a negative COVID-19 test.
 Please call your student’s school to report an absence due to illness.

 The Sioux City Community School District illness policy also requires students to stay home: